 Amputation injuries are awful.
 Your life will never be the same as it was before your injury.
 Although there have been great advances made in the design of prosthetic limbs, you are likely facing a lifetime of medical treatment.
 Money won’t undo the trauma you’ve suffered, but it will help you pay your medical expenses and give you some measure of relief for your pain and suffering.

 Our skilled team of amputation lawyers at Allen & Scofield Injury Lawyers, LLC has been helping amputees rebuild their lives for decades.
-Contact our catastrophic injury attorneys today at (404) 419-6674 to discuss your road to recovery.
+Contact our Atlanta injury attorneys today at (404) 419-6674 to discuss your road to recovery.

 Determining Possible Compensation after an Amputation

 - Finger amputation